sara-lindersson/shedis-temperature-replication-code/README.md

 + GitHub Repository: https://github.com/sara-lindersson/shedis-temperature

 ## Dataset
-The dataset is located in the `SHEDIS-Temperature` folder in the [Harvard Dataverse repository](https://doi.org/10.7910/DVN/WNOTTC).
-The data descriptor describes the content of the dataset files.
+The dataset is located in the [Harvard Dataverse repository](https://doi.org/10.7910/DVN/WNOTTC).
+The data descriptor article describes the content of the dataset files.

 ## Replication Scripts
 This GitHub contains the R notebooks for generating the SHEDIS-Temperature outputs, which are located under in the `scripts` folder.